BodhiOng/Admin-Dashboard-ECommerce/README.md

 # E-Commerce Admin Dashboard

-A modern, responsive admin dashboard for e-commerce management built with Next.js, TypeScript, and Tailwind CSS.
+An admin dashboard for E-commerce developed for GETHIRED.MY

 ## Features